London Country Bus Services: Standard fleets

 In 1972, the Leyland National, NBC and British Leyland's joint project, became the standard in most NBC fleets.
 London Country bought over 500 examples, the world's largest fleet.
 They mainly replaced RFs, RTs and Routemasters.
 Some RFs were kept in areas where smaller, lighter vehicles were needed, until NBC decided on its smaller standard bus, the Bristol LH.
 London Country bought its first examples of the type in 1973, with more batches bought up until 1977.

 Throughout the 1980s NBC had had large numbers of double-deck Leyland Olympians delivered.
 From 1982 until 1984 these were purchased with Roe bodies, but from 1985 they had Eastern Coach Works bodies to the same style.
 London Country operated 75.

 The end

 Bus deregulation under the Transport Act 1985, resulted in the company being divided into smaller divisions and sold off.

-London Country was split into four on 7 September 1986:
+London Country was split into four bus operating companies, and 2 other companies on 7 September 1986: